nvibert/terraform-build-windows/README.md

 Create a folder where the compiled provider will be moved to.

-In a Windows cmd prompt:
+ - In a Windows cmd prompt:

 `mkdir %APPDATA%\terraform.d\plugins\vmware.com\edu\ctoa\0.1\windows_amd64`

-Alternatively, in PowerShell:
+ - Alternatively, in PowerShell:

 `mkdir $env:APPDATA\terraform.d\plugins\vmware.com\edu\ctoa\0.1\windows_amd64`

+### 2. Compiling the provider and moving to the correct folder: ###

 Compile the provider: